Lunar New Year 2021

 • Traditional foods: The meal on Chinese New Year’s Eve is considered the most important dinner of the year.
 While the celebration lasts 15 days, meals typically include “Eight Treasures Rice”, “Tang Yuan” aka black sesame rice ball soup, and chicken, duck, or pork dishes.
 Meat and fish dishes must be served whole, with the head symbolizing a good beginning of the new year, and the tail representing the end of the year that just passed.
 Noodles represent life and longevity, and cannot be cut, as this can be considered a bad omen for shortening life.

-• Fireworks: Setting off fireworks are customary and are believed to scare away evil spirits and negative energy
+• Fireworks: Setting off fireworks are customary and are believed to scare away evil spirits and negative energy.

 • Dragon Dance: The Chinese believe that performing this dance drives away evil spirits and ushers in good luck and blessings for the community in the New Year.
 The dance is performed by a team of experienced dancers who manipulate a long flexible figure of a dragon using poles positioned at regular intervals along the length of the dragon.